Fernando-Magnabosco/Sorting/README.md

 to compile the sorting algorithm

-You can change the size of the array by changing the value of macro SIZE at **hdr/array_utilities.h**
+You can change the size of the array by changing the value of macro SIZE at **hdr/array_utilities.h** (necessary a make array after)

 You can test the sorting algorithm by running the following command: